-Having mastered the Seven Steps techniques, you should be well prepared for this year’s NAPLAN writing task!
-Our top tip in the final few weeks is to focus on the ‘authorial’ side of writing, (worth 36−7 marks) NOT the ‘secretarial’ side (worth 11 marks).
+In the final weeks before the NAPLAN writing task, focus on the ‘authorial’ side of writing, (worth 36−7 marks) NOT the ‘secretarial’ side (worth 11 marks).

 So, forget about spelling and punctuation for just now.
 If you have poor spellers, ESL students or kids with a learning difficulty in your class you know spelling and punctuation are an ongoing challenge.
 You certainly can’t make a significant difference in a few weeks.

 However, you can make a difference to students’ writing − and their NAPLAN results − if you focus on the high level ‘authorial’ skills:

 |5.
 Vocabulary||5 marks|

 |7.
 Paragraphing||2−3 marks|